Here are a couple additional links to some employment law

 The Employer Handbook looks at when an employer can require

-an exempt employee to take unpaid leave
+an exempt employee to take unpaid leave.
+Under the FLSA, a workplace is

 composed of exempt and non-exempt employees.
 Non-exempt employees must be paid